apnadkarni/blt/doc/vector.rst

   **whenidle**
-    Indicates that clients are to be notified at the next idle point whenever the vector is updated.
+    Indicates that clients are to be notified at the next idle point whenever *vecName* is updated.

   **now**
    If any client notifications are currently pending, they are notified immediately.

   **cancel**
-   Cancels pending notifications of clients using the vector.
+   Cancels pending notifications of clients using *vecName*.

   **pending**
    Returns "1" if a client notification is pending, and "0" otherwise.

 *vecName* **offset** ?\ *count*\ ?
-  Offsets the indices of the vector by the amount specified by *count*.
+  Offsets the indices of *vecName* by the amount specified by *count*.
   *Count* is an integer number.
-For example if *count* is "-5", the index of the first point in the vector is "-5".
+For example if *count* is "-5", the index of the first point in *vecName* is "-5".
 If no *count* argument is given, the current offset is returned.

 *vecName* **populate** *destName* ?\ *density*\ ?